skinny85/specnaz/docs/reference-manual.md

 If you want to have multiple class Rules in the same class, it's important to know that the order in which they will be chained is unspecified - it won't necessarily be the same order that they were declared in in source code.
-If you need to control that ordering, you should use the `org.junit.rules.RuleChain` class that ships with JUnit.
+If you need to control that ordering, you should use the [RuleChain](https://junit.org/junit4/javadoc/4.12/org/junit/rules/RuleChain.html) class that ships with JUnit.

 #### Instance JUnit Rules